STRML/Healthcare.gov-Marketplace/README.md

 Development
 -----------

 If you want to run without minification for development, use `grunt develop`.
+Be sure to install grunt globally if you haven't already, using `npm install -g grunt`.